-Course Outcomes Student will be able to CO 1 Understand the mechanism of drug action on sports performance CO 2 Apply the concepts of pharmacokinetic action of drugs on optimizing systemic responses CO 3 Educate the athletes about ill effects of drug abuse on sports performance Expected Competencies : Student will be able to EC 1 Explaintheknown usagepatterns,general effects, andshort- andlong-termadverse effects for the commonlyuseddietary supplementsperformanceenhancingdrugs EC 2 Identify which therapeutic drugs, supplements, and performance-enhancing substances are banned by sport and/or workplace organizations in order to properly advise clients/patients about possible disqualification and other consequences.
+Course Outcomes Student will be able to CO 1 Understand the mechanism of drug action on sports performance CO 2 Apply the concepts of pharmacokinetic action of drugs on optimizing systemic responses CO 3 Educate the athletes about ill effects of drug abuse on sports performance Expected Competencies : Student will be able to EC 1 Explaintheknown usage patterns,generaleffects, andshort- andlong-termadverse effects for the commonlyuseddietary supplementsperformanceenhancingdrugs EC 2 Identify which therapeutic drugs, supplements, and performance-enhancing substances are banned by sport and/or workplace organizations in order to properly advise clients/patients about possible disqualification and other consequences.
 EC 3 Optimize therapeutic outcomes by communicating with patients and/or appropriate healthcare professionals regarding compliance issues, drug interactions, adverse drug reactions, and sub-optimal therapy.

 Unit Topics No. of Hrs.
-1 Basic principles of pharmacokinetics and pharmacodynamics, Adverse drug reactions 06 2 Drug Abuse And Doping International regulatory aspects for doping : World Anti-Doping Code; Medicinal products subject to restrictions and their prescription in case of therapeutic use; request for exemption for therapeutic purposes; declaration of therapeutic us The doping controls 06 3 Drug to performance Pharmaco-toxicological aspects of different classes of prohibited drugs Anabolic agents, Peptide hormones Beta 2-agonists, Hormonal and metabolic modulators, 04 04 I-01-2020 98
+1 Basic principles of pharmacokinetics and pharmacodynamics, Adverse drug reactions 10 2 Drug Abuse and Doping International regulatory aspects for doping : World Anti-Doping Code; Medicinal products subject to restrictions and their prescription in case of therapeutic use; request for exemption for therapeutic purposes; declaration of therapeutic us The doping controls 10 3 Drug to performance Pharmaco-toxicological aspects of different classes of prohibited drugs Anabolic agents, Peptide hormones 10 201 9-2020 26.11.2021 1

-C urriculum for Master of Physiotherapy (Specialty-Sports Physiotherapy) MGM Institute of He alth Scie Diuretics and masking agents, Stimulants Narcotics, Cannabinoids, Gluco-corticosteroids 4 Doping Methods Prohibited methods: enhancement of oxygen transfer, chemical and physical manipulation, gene doping 04 Prohibited substances in some sports: Alcohols, beta blockers Total 20
+Beta 2-agonists, Hormonal and metabolic modulators, • Diuretics and masking agents, Stimulants Narcotics, Cannabinoids, Gluco-corticosteroids 4 Doping Methods Prohibited methods: enhancement of oxygen transfer, chemical and physical manipulation, gene doping Prohibited substances in some sports: Alcohols, beta blockers 10 Total 40